 This girl is one of my favorite runners ever.

 She raised a ton of money and put so much training into this moment: she was going to be a marathoner this day. (spoiler alert: she totally was!).

 I was happy NOT to be running, but I also have to admit I had some fond memories going on about how the whole marathon experience makes you feel.

-It doesn’t matter how slow you went- you completed 26.2 hard miles.
+It doesn’t matter how fast or slow you went- you completed 26.2 hard miles.
 Enjoy the feeling of accomplishment because it certainly is one.